Exploring TPRS: A Deep Dive into Teaching Proficiency through Reading and Storytelling

 Either/Or: ¿Busca un plátano gigante o un plátano pequeño? → Busca un plátano gigante.

-Wh‑ (object): ¿Qué busca María ?» → Busca un plátano gigante.
+Wh‑ (object): ¿Qué busca María? → Busca un plátano gigante.

 Wh‑ (reason): ¿Por qué quiere ir al supermercado? → Porque busca un plátano gigante.

-Yes/No (new detail): ¿Encuentra el plátano gigante ? → No.
+Yes/No (new detail): ¿Encuentra el plátano gigante? → No.

-Wh‑ (result): ¿Qué encuentra ? → Encuentra un plátano pequeño.
+Wh‑ (result): ¿Qué encuentra? → Encuentra un plátano pequeño.

-🎯 Step 3 — Reading (the essential half of TPRS)
+🎯 Step 3 — Reading (The Essential Half of TPRS)

 Reading is not optional.
 It is half the method.
+Students read:

-a written version of the story
+A written version of the story.

 Activities might include:

-matching sentences to images
+Matching sentences to images.

 Reading consolidates the oral input.

-🎯 Step 4 — Extensions (only once comprehension is secure)
+🎯 Step 4 — Extensions (Only Once Comprehension is Secure)

 Extensions reinforce the same structures in new contexts:

-a retell with sentence starters
+A retell with sentence starters.

-a short writing frame
+A short writing frame.

-No new language — only new contexts for the same language.
+No new language — only new *contexts for the same language

-3. What TPRS gets right ✅
+What TPRS Gets Right ✅

 High engagement and motivation, especially when stories are playful or slightly silly.